-1. Count your dots to learn multiplication
+1. Count dots to learn multiplication

-Multiplication is a new skill for third grade math students, but it builds on concepts they’ve mastered in earlier grades.
+Multiplication is a new skill for 3rd grade math students, but it builds on concepts they’ve mastered in earlier grades.
 This card game helps them make the connections.
 Each player flips two cards, then draws a grid and makes dots where the lines join.
 They count the dots, and the person with the most keeps all the cards.

-Learn more: Count Your Dots at Teach Beside Me
+Learn more: Count Your Dots

 2. Punch holes for multiplication